Jeimer Candelario Player Props: Nationals vs. Cubs

-On Tuesday, Jeimer Candelario (batting .150 in his past 10 games) and the Washington Nationals play the Chicago Cubs, whose starting pitcher will be Hayden Wesneski.
+On Wednesday, Jeimer Candelario (hitting .175 in his past 10 games) and the Washington Nationals face the Chicago Cubs, whose starting pitcher will be Marcus Stroman.
 First pitch is at 7:05 PM ET.

+In his previous game he had a one-hit showing (1-for-4) against the Cubs.

 Jeimer Candelario Game Info & Props vs. the Cubs